 Where do we meet?

-LIBBIs are held in the Library Instructional Lab, or LIL, which is located on the LRC-4th floor in the back area beyond the periodicals.
+LIBBIs are held in the Library Instructional Lab (LIL), which is located on the LRC-4th floor LINC in the back area beyond the periodicals.
 The LIL is equipped with 30 virtual machines to offer each student a hands-on experience.
+Or, as needed, LIBBIs also meet online via Zoom.

 Who can attend a LIBBI?